Payin P2P Non-Seamless Integration

 please consider received_amount for final transaction processing

-• Decode the received post_hash to verify the integrity of the received data.
+Follow the steps to verify the integrity of received data:

 $method = "AES-256-CBC";